Vankata453/ZoneInternetGamesServer/README.md

-# Zone Internet Games Server
+# Zone Internet Games Server (LAN)

 This project aims to bring back the functionality of the Internet Games, included in Windows 7, the servers for which were officially shut down on January 22nd, 2020.
+This is an LAN version that allows you to play with friends.

 Those games include: